irixjp/ansible-role-sample-hello/README.md

-This role is a sample of ansible role.
+This role is a sample of ansible.
 Please use this a training, hands-on and etc.

-Usage
+Usage:

 ```yaml
 - import_role: